 We are Text Inspector – the web-based language analysis tool created by renowned Professor of Applied Linguistics, Stephen Bax.

-With just the click of a button, you can get detailed information regarding readability, complexity, lexical diversity, estimated CEFL level and other key statistics from any given text.
+With just the click of a button, you can get detailed information regarding readability, complexity, lexical diversity, estimated CEFR level and other key statistics from any given text.

 Whether you are an ESL teacher planning your lessons and materials, an ESOL student working hard to improve your language skills, a linguistics student doing research or even just a language geek, we’ll instantly give you the answers you need.